Flambards Theme Park: Ferdi's Funland

+An area at Flambards that was devoted to younger guests.

 Jurassic Journey

 Life-size dinosaurs include a 5-metre tall brachiosaurus, a T-Rex and a triceratops.
-There is also a "Dino-Nursery" including baby velociraptors and a "Dino-dig" – where children can unearth fossilised remains of a prehistoric boneyard.
+There is also a "Dino-Nursery" including baby velociraptors and a "Dino-dig" – where children could unearth fossilised remains of a prehistoric boneyard.
+Following the closure of the park, several of the Dinosaurs were sold to The Trengilly Wartha Inn, in Constantine, Falmouth.
+The "Dino-dig" section was sold as part of 'The Flambards Sale'.